daniel-stafford/Oh-My-Scripts/README.md

 Counting the number of Git commits for a user or get an overview of the number of commits for all users.

+### database-dump.sh

+Dump and copy a remote database (e.g. AWS RDS instance) to your local machine.

 ### dev-to-prod.sh

 Move a dev dependency to product dependencies.